awslabs/app-server-migration/README.md

 	- `name`: Name of the rule
 	- `description`: A verbose rule description
 	- `complexity`: AppServerMigration identifies the complexity of migration per application either as minor, major or critical, depending on the features that need to be converted to make the application target compatible.
 If the changes are only in the configurations and not in the code, then it is minor.
 Major category involves code changes.
 There might be features specific to the source server which are not supported on the target server.
 In such scenarios, the whole functionality needs to be re-written.
 Such categories fall under critical complexity.
 For instance, trying to migrate a web application from Oracle WebLogic to Apache Tomcat, which has EJB code.
-	- `mhrs`: Effort estimations in person hours to migrate the application.
-Report shows the time required to migrate per feature, along with the total time needed to migrate the entire application.
 	- `rule_type`: Denotes where to search to find a rule match.
 In the above example rule, it will look for `import` statements to search for imported packages.
 The processing logic is coded in the Analyzer.
 	- `remove`: Action denoting elimination of attributes present inside it.
 In the above example, the rule will match against any `import` statement having `package` name either `java.sql.DriverManager` or `oracle.jdbc.driver.OracleDriver`.
 	- `recommendation`: Maps to the identifier of recommendation present in the associated `recommendations.json` file.